e|c offers

 Development capital must absorb early volatility in a way that allows the asset to refinance once milestones are achieved (IFC,2025; Convergence, 2025).
 Convertible instruments, staged capital disbursement tied to permitting and commissioning progress, and junior positioning within the capital stack allow risk to be intentionally concentrated before being distributed.

-In Southeast Asia’s distributed solar commercial and industrial segments (Bock, G. (2025)), this approach has been essential.
-When early-stage exposure is sequenced deliberately, risk is migrated and development assets become refinanceable infrastructure assets (UNDP, 2020; Jadidi, H. ,2025).
+In Southeast Asia’s commercial and industrial solar segments, this sequencing has proven essential.
+When early-stage exposure is structured deliberately, risk can be concentrated, managed, and ultimately transitioned into assets capable of attracting larger pools of capital (UNDP, 2020; Jadidi, 2025).

 2. Infrastructure Operation: Solving Scale Mismatch

-Distributed generation projects - rooftop solar portfolios, embedded energy assets, efficiency platforms - are individually subscale relative to institutional mandates.
-Institutional investors such as pension funds and insurers seek deployable tickets measured in tens or hundreds of millions.
-A fragmented pipeline of US$1-5 million assets does not meet that threshold.
-In developed markets, exposure may centre on 200-300 MW assets or established portfolios.
-In parts of Southeast Asia, viable projects are often smaller – 1-15 MW – due to grid design and absorption limits.
-These assets can be economically sound yet too fragmented for direct institutional underwriting (Climate Bonds Initiative, 2020; Crédit Agricole CIB, 2022).
+In developed markets, exposure may centre on 200–300 MW assets or established portfolios.
+In parts of Southeast Asia, viable projects are often significantly smaller— 1-15 MW — due to grid constraints and demand characteristics.
+These assets may be economically sound, but they remain too fragmented for direct institutional underwriting (Climate Bonds Initiative, 2020; Crédit Agricole CIB, 2022).

 Aggregation becomes a capital solution.